-A total of five variations of Concept 1 and four variations of Concept 2 were refined to try to further avoid or reduce the potential impacts identified in the environmental constraints analysis, and ultimately a Concept 1 variation, identified as Alternative 1A, which is identified as Alternative 2 in this Draft EA, was selected by SJRRC and the Authority as the proposed Project.
-For detailed exhibits of concepts considered but eliminated from further discussion, please refer to Appendix A of this Draft EA.
+A total of five variations of Concept 1 and four variations of Concept 2 were refined to try to further avoid or reduce the potential impacts identified in the environmental constraints analysis, and ultimately a Concept 1 variation, identified as Alternative 1A, which is identified as Alternative 2 in this Final EA, was selected by SJRRC and the Authority as the Project.
+For detailed exhibits of concepts considered but eliminated from further discussion, please refer to Appendix A of this Final EA.

-2.2 Evaluated Alternatives
+22 Evaluated Alternatives

-The alternatives evaluated in this Draft EA are discussed below.
+The alternatives evaluated in this Final EA are discussed below.